siriknikita/poly-micro-backend/docs/architecture.md

 ## Architecture Overview

 The Poly Micro Manager backend implements a **Layered Microservices Architecture** with a clear separation of concerns.
 This architecture follows modern best practices for building scalable, maintainable, and testable backend systems.
+The backend is fully implemented with a FastAPI server connected to MongoDB for data persistence.

 ### Architectural Layers